Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Pervasive AI Computing

-\subsection{Pervasive AI Computing}
+\section{Pervasive AI Computing}

-The idea is to use the capabilities of AI systems inside a pervasive computing environment.
-As defined in~\cite{baccour2022pervasive} pervasive AI is the '\textit{intelligent and efficient distribution of AI tasks and models over/among any types of devices with heterogeneous capabilities in order to execute sophisticated global missions}'.
+The integration of Artificial Intelligence into the pervasive computing domain is driven by its strong capability to resolve complex tasks that traditional computational methods cannot handle efficiently.
+From classifying intricate patterns in images and text to generating sophisticated sequences of actions, AI transforms various heterogeneous environmental inputs into actionable intelligence.
+This integration is significantly enabled by the rapid advancements in computational hardware, which allow the deployment of AI models even on resource constrained devices.
+This convergence of advanced problem-solving capabilities and hardware evolution has established the field of Pervasive AI~\cite{baccour2022pervasive} defined as the '\textit{intelligent and efficient distribution of AI tasks and models over/among any types of devices with heterogeneous capabilities in order to execute sophisticated global missions}'.
 This paradigm marks a departure from traditional, cloud centralised AI approaches, leveraging the distributed computational resources inherent in pervasive environments, including IoT devices and edge servers.
 Within this domain, AI-enabled sensors play a crucial role, categorised as: AIoT Sensors, facilitating cloud-based AI decision-making based on physical-world data; Edge AI Sensors, enabling localised AI inference at the device level; and TinyML Sensors, designed for efficient execution of specific tasks with minimal data~\cite{sloane2025materiality}.
-The convergence of pervasive computing and artificial intelligence has thus established a novel research area, significantly enabled by advancements in Deep Learning.
+In this field, Deep Learning plays a key role in the diffusion and application of AI models within pervasive computing.